evanfranciszok/SOA-project/_ProjectFiles/FinalProjectReport.md

 # Business process

-* The business process(es) that are supported by your solution.

-Our Intelligent Recipe and Meal Planning Application supports several key business processes aimed at simplifying meal planning, enhancing user satisfaction, and promoting healthier eating habits.
-These processes are designed to streamline the culinary experience for users and facilitate informed decision-making regarding meal preparation and grocery shopping.
+Our meal planning application supports several functionalities aimed at the simplification of meal planning and the thereby required activities.
+These processes are designed to streamline the meal planning experience for users and facilitates decision-making by providing suggestions.

-* *Recipe Suggestions*: One of the primary business processes supported by our solution is the generation of personalized recipe suggestions.
-Leveraging advanced algorithms and user preferences, our application recommends recipes that align with individual dietary requirements, cooking skill level, and ingredient availability.
-This process aims to inspire users with diverse and appealing meal options while encouraging exploration of new flavors and cuisines.
-* *Inventory Management*: Our application facilitates efficient inventory management by allowing users to track pantry items and their quantities.
-Users can easily monitor ingredient availability, expiration dates, and usage patterns, enabling them to make informed decisions about meal planning and grocery shopping.
-By maintaining an organized and up-to-date inventory, users can minimize food waste and optimize their culinary resources.
+* *Recipe Suggestions*: One of our primary business processes will be the recipe suggestion.
+This service will use AI, magic algorithms or other advanced methods to generate recipes based on the user's dietary restriction, allergies and preferences.
+This will help decision making by only providing possible recipes for the user.
+It has to be said that for this submission we used a database with some test recipes that will be cross referenced with the user preference to generate our suggestions.
+* *Inventory Management*: Also implemented in our application is inventory management.
+This will allow users to track their pantry items, quantities and the expiration dates.
+Currently can this information only be used as insight and for the meal planning and indirectly by the shopping list services.
+In the future this could be extended for other uses.
+For example, usage patterns.
-* *Shopping List Optimization*: Our solution enables users to generate optimized shopping lists based on their meal plans and pantry inventory.
-By analyzing recipe requirements, existing inventory, and budgetary constraints, our application recommends the most efficient shopping list, ensuring that users purchase only the items they need and avoid unnecessary purchases.
-Additionally, our application may incorporate nearby supermarket promotions to further enhance cost-effectiveness and savings.
+* *Shopping List Optimization*: This business process enables users to automatically retrieve (optimized) shopping lists based on their meal planning and their pantry inventory.
+This will also show what supermarket to go to in order to get the best price for the groceries, taking promotions into account.
+This business process will ensure that the user only purchases items that the user needs and avoid unnecessary purchases.
-* *Meal Planning*: Our application empowers users to plan meals for various durations, such as daily, weekly, or monthly.
-Users can create meal plans based on personalized recipe suggestions, incorporating their preferences, dietary restrictions, and schedule constraints.
-This process enables users to visualize their meals in advance, streamline grocery shopping, and ensure a balanced and nutritious diet for themselves and their families.
-* *User Profile Management*: Central to our solution is the management of user profiles, which store essential information such as dietary preferences, cooking skill level, and meal history.
-By maintaining accurate and comprehensive user profiles, our application can deliver personalized recommendations, streamline user interactions, and tailor the culinary experience to individual preferences and requirements.
+* *Meal Planning*: The meal planning connects all the other business processes together and makes the application complete.
+The meal planning puts the chosen suggestions together and presents it to the users.
+The user is able to change some specific suggestions if they are not wanted.

-These business processes collectively contribute to the overarching goal of our Intelligent Recipe and Meal Planning Application: to simplify meal planning, enhance user satisfaction, and promote healthier eating habits.
-By integrating these processes into a cohesive and user-friendly platform, we aim to empower users to make informed decisions about their meals and ultimately lead happier, more fulfilling culinary lives.
+These business processes together help achieve the overarching goal of our Meal Planning Application: to simplify meal planning, enhance user satisfaction, and streamline the whole process.

 <div class="page"/>